 Industry-standard software is used to learn the fundamental tools and techniques of animating in three-dimensions.
 Students become familiar with refined structure and interface and translate knowledge and skills regarding traditional animation to a more highly technical software package.
 Emphasis is placed on 3D modeling, texturing, and lighting.
 A studio course.
 For program major or minor requirements, a C or above is required for successful completion.
-Prerequisites: ANM 105, must earn C or above in prerequisites for this course.
 A studio course.
 3 credits (Fall)